johannschopplich/nuxt-kql/docs/api/kql.md

    */
   language?: string
   /**
-   * Custom headers to send with the request
-   */
-  headers?: HeadersInit
-  /**
    * Skip the Nuxt server proxy and fetch directly from the API
    * Requires `client` to be enabled in the module options as well */